 If there are at least two players however, the game does not have nice properties as we show now. \begin{theorem} The \textsc{Proportional Cost Sharing} does not always admit a pure Nash equilibrium. \end{theorem}

-The proof consists of a very simple example consisting of 2 identical players with identical jobs, say $w_1=w_2=1$, $r_1=r_2=0$ and $p_1=p_2=1$.
-First we determine the best response of player 1 as a function of player 2, then we conclude that there is no pure Nash equilibrium.
+The proof consists of an example consisting of two identical players with identical jobs, say $w_1=w_2=1$, $r_1=r_2=0$ and $p_1=p_2=1$.
+First we determine the best response of player 1 as a function of player 2.
+Then we conclude that there is no pure Nash equilibrium.

 \begin{lemma} Given the second player's choice $d_2$, the penalty of the first player as a~function of his choice $d_1$ is given by